 Mysterious origin

-In Sima Qian's "Historical Records" alone, there are three different records of Ying Ziying's background, divided into four theories.
+In Sima Qian's "Historical Records" alone, there are three different records about Ying Ziying's background, divided into four theories.
 One theory is that he was the brother or son of the second emperor Hu Hai's brother.
 Another theory is that he was the brother or son of Qin Shi Huang's brother.

 46 Days as Emperor

 At the end of 207 BC, the vassal army was about to march into Xianyang.
 The talented general Zhang Han surrendered to the Chu general Xiang Yu.
-Zhao Gao believed that Hu Hai would destroy the country.
+Zhao Gao believed that Hu Hai would lose the country.
 Therefore, he killed Hu Hai and installed Ying Ziying on the throne.

 Initially, Zhao Gao wanted to conspire with another general of Chu to destroy the Qin Dynasty and divide Guanzhong in two.
 However, the plan failed when Ying Ziying did not listen to his orders.